TaurVil/VilgalysFogel_Amboseli_admixture/03_baboon-genomic-resources/README.md

 ## Baboon genomic resources

-This folder contains the baboon genomic resources (Panubis1 genome) which were used in this study, and the scripts used to generate them.
+This folder contains the baboon (Panubis1) genomic resources which were used in this study, and the scripts used to generate them.

 * **Liftover files** were created between Panubis1 and hg38.
 Code to create the liftover files is available in `scripts/create-liftover-files`, which includes a separate README.
 Liftover files are available on Zenodo.